 MA in Digital Arts Frequently Asked Questions

-How does your limited residency program work?
+How does your online program work?

 How large are the classes?

-Both residency and online classes are designed to be small (3 - 20 people) and interactive.
+Digital Arts classes are designed to be small (3 - 20 people) and interactive.
 Students often work in small groups in which there is consistent engagement with faculty.

 What kind of equipment will I need for the distance learning program?